 - sphingolipidosis 1

-Gaucher disease is categorized as a lysosomal storage disorder.
+Gaucher disease is categorized as a lysosomal storage disorder (LSD).
 Lysosomes are the major digestive units in cells.
 Enzymes within lysosomes break down or "digest" nutrients, including certain complex carbohydrates and fats.
-In Gaucher disease certain sugar (glucose) containing fats, known as glycolipids, abnormally accumulate in the body because of the lack of the enzyme, glucocerebrosidase.
+In Gaucher disease certain sugar (glucose) containing fat, known as glycolipids, abnormally accumulate in the body because of the lack of the enzyme, glucocerebrosidase.
 This accumulation or "storage" of lipids leads to the various symptoms or physical findings associated with a lysosomal storage disease.
-Gaucher disease is the most common type of lysosomal storage disorder.
+Gaucher disease is the second most common type of lysosomal storage disorder.
 (Recent publications indicate that Fabry disease is the most prevalent LSD)

 Vaincre Les Maladies Lysosomales